 - AGI

-- O The manual for the AGI tools.
+- The manual for the AGI tools.

 - compilation.xls

-- O An Excel Spreadsheet that is used to define the operation of the production compilation mechanism for different buffer styles.
+- o An Excel Spreadsheet that is used to define the operation of the production compilation mechanism for different buffer styles.

 - EnvironmentManual

-- o A manual for the GUI tools provided by the ACT-R Environment application.
+- A manual for the GUI tools provided by the ACT-R Environment application.

 - LGPL.txt

-- O The Lesser Gnu Public License text.
+- o The Lesser Gnu Public License text.
 That is the license under which the ACT-R software is distributed.

 - QuickStart.txt

-- A text file with instructions on how to load ACT-R and start the ACT-R Environment.
+- o A text file with instructions on how to load ACT-R and start the ACT-R Environment.

 - reference-manual

-- This document.
+- O This document.

 - remote

-- O A document which describes the underlying details of the remote interface.
+- 0 A document which describes the underlying details of the remote interface.

-- Task\Interfacing
+- Task_Interfacing

-- O A document indicating some issues to be aware of when building and working with devices in ACT-R which connect to real GUI items or external systems.
+- A document indicating some issues to be aware of when building and working with devices in ACT-R which connect to real GUI items or external systems.